smittyfest/cassandra-notes/02-Introduction-to-Apache-Cassandra.md

 <p>Not a drop-in replacement for RDBMS.
 Not the same data-model, you need to design your application around Apache Cassandra's data-model and rules.

 #### Concepts
 Apache Cassandra runs as a cluster that can be thought of as a giant hash-ring.
 All nodes in the cluster are equal and each node owns a range of hashes, like a bucket of hashes.
-When you define a data-model in Apache Cassandra one of the things you specify is the __partition key__.
+When you define a data-model in Apache Cassandra one of the things you specify when you create a table is the __primary key__ and part of that primary key is the __partition key__.